Intergovernmental committee on surveying and mapping

 PSMs in known reactive soil areas will be assigned a Type B PU attribute that may increase their PU.
 Type B is an international standard relating to measurement uncertainty based on environmental factors.

-Voluntary provision of permanent survey mark coordinates
+Voluntary provision of permanent survey mark data and coordinates

 An example of the input values required can be found on the second sheet of the workbook at the bottom of the spreadsheet.